Jarvis Fisher

 About

-As a PhD student in Development Sociology, Jarvis is currently researching the political economy of rice and groundnut production in Senegal.
+As a PhD student in Development Sociology, Jarvis is currently researching the political economy of rice production and agroecological interventions in Senegal.
 His work explores the impact that Senegalese state agricultural policy has had on agrarian social relations and rural laborers’ perspectives on the comparative value of industrial and agroecological farming methods.
-Prior to his time at Cornell, Jarvis received his MSc in Development Studies from SOAS in 2015.
-In the years following his master’s degree, Jarvis managed and supervised anti-trafficking programs in West Africa and developed grant proposals to support international gender equality advocacy projects.

 Interests